IBM/automation-ibmcloud-infra-zos-dev/README.md

 ## Connecting to VPN

-The `110-ibm-zdev-network-vpc` layer creates a VPN that you can use to connect to the private VPC network.
+When provisioning infrastructure on IBM Cloud, the `110-ibm-zdev-network-vpc` layer creates a VPN that you can use to connect to the private VPC network.
 During execution of this layer, a client-side VPN profile will also be created.
 You can use this with the [OpenVPN](https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos) client to connect your computer to the VPN service.

 To connect to vpn: